 Paneer Makhani Pizza

 And here is a fun new way to serve paneer butter masala.
 Serve it on naan pizza.
 Simply spread some sauce on the naan, top with cubed paneer, and then sprinkle some mozzarella on top.
-Bake, grill, or broil for 5 minutes and you have the best tasting India pizza.
+Bake, grill, or broil for 5 minutes and you have the best-tasting Indian pizza.
 For movie nights, game nights or kids' parties serve them on mini naan available at Costco for perfect bite-sized snacks that both kids and adults will enjoy!

 Did you enjoy this mild Indian curry?
-Here are some more of my family favorite curries that my boys grew up eating and are most requested for family gatherings too!
+Here are some more of my family's favorite curries that my boys grew up eating and are most requested for family gatherings too!

 - Butter Chicken - A healthier take on the Dhaba-Style butter chicken